 7Not everything is cloud-ready

-Platform as a Service is a superb solution for many use cases, but it’s not right for everything.
+Platform as a Service is a superb solution for many use cases, but it’s not suitable for everything.
 Advise your clients on what should be handled on-premises or in a virtual environment, and help them integrate systems for seamless workflows and data sharing.

 8Not all PaaS Solutions are the same